12 Company Internal Communication Methods (Some May Surprise You!)on 21 February 2022

 - Bottom-up.
 This communication type, also called upward communication, refers to information flowing from lower levels of the organisation up to higher levels of management.
 From engagement surveys to virtual (or physical) suggestion boxes, bottom-up communication gives your workforce the opportunity to provide feedback and voice their opinions to management.
 This feedback is essential to fostering employee engagement and creating a motivating work environment.

 - Peer-to-peer.
 Information flows horizontally between employees in this type of communication, also called lateral communication.
 Peer-to-peer communication helps spread knowledge throughout the organisation and facilitate work completion.
 Consider how slowly a project might progress if team members are not actively interacting and collaborating with one another on various tasks.
 Whether it’s the need to collaborate on a piece of work or alerting a peer to a completed task so they can start their own, it’s important for employees to share and engage with coworkers.

 - Crisis.
 During times of organisational emergency, it’s critical to know how to get the right information to the right people as quickly as possible.
 Weather-related disasters, health-related pandemics, cyber attacks or other technology-related events all require the ability to quickly and effectively alert your employees, whether at a specific worksite or the entire workforce.
 Examples of crisis communication include emergency action plans, intranet broadcasts, and SMS messages.

 Wondering how other companies promote effective communication?
-To find out, we asked seven different organisations about their internal communication techniques, and how they stay connected with their employees.
-Not all of them are what you would expect!
+To find out, we asked several different organisations about their internal communication techniques, and how they stay connected with their employees.
+Not all of these internal communication examples are what you would expect!
 (And when you’re done, don’t forget to check out our article on best practices for internal communication, too.)

 1. Two-way Radios